Describe something you own that you want to replace

 It’s also a way of showing progress.
 I mean when you replace something and upgrade it, for example, your car, or where you live, it shows that you are making progress financially in your life.

 It can also be a way of rewarding yourself, or in some cases, people replace things to stop themselves becoming bored with life.
+Even replacing old clothes for new ones makes people feel better, for a while.

 In your opinion, it is a good idea to replace things frequently?
 What are some of the advantages?